 On Sept.
 13, 1983, the Canadiens signed undrafted free agent Brian Skrudland.
 He eventually made the NHL in 1985 and is best remembered for scoring the fastest overtime goal in Stanley Cup Final history.

-The Bruins signed free agent Joe Mullen, on Sept.
-13, 1995, after he spent the previous five seasons with the Penguins.
-The future Hall of Famer was limited to just 37 games in his lone seasons with Boston, scoring eight goals and 15 points.
+The Bruins signed free agent Joe Mullen on Sept.
+13, 1995, after spending the previous five seasons with the Penguins.
+The future Hall of Famer was limited to just 37 games in his lone season with Boston, scoring eight goals and 15 points.

 After months of rumors and speculation, the Ottawa Senators finally traded Erik Karlsson on Sept.
 13, 2018.
 The star defenseman is sent to the San Jose Sharks, with Francis Perron, for Chris Tierney, Rudolfs Balcers, Dylan DeMelo and Joshua Norris.

-The two-time Norris Trophy winner has played in 109 games for the Sharks the last two seasons and scored nine goals and 85 points.
+The two-time Norris Trophy winner has played 161 games for the Sharks the last three seasons and scored 17 goals and 107 points.

 Happy Birthday to You